ba-san/Count-Annotator2/README.md

 ```

 ## How to use
-### 0. Converting videos into images
+### 0. (Optional) Converting videos into images
-If you won't use video as input, you can skip here.
+If you won't use video as input, you can skip it.
-Most of this script is owe to [this page](https://note.nkmk.me/python-opencv-video-to-still-image/).

-1. setting path and frame of video2img.py
+1. setting the path and frame in video2img.py
 ```
 foldername = 'demo'
 ```

-You can change interval of frames here.
+You can change frame interval here.
 Just change the number below.
 ```
 	30, cnt, # frame interval, counting videos
 ```

 2. run by ``` python video2img.py```

 ### 1. Annotation
-1. setting path of annotation.py
+1. setting the path in annotation.py
 ```
 folder = "pocari-cm.mp4" #input images in this directory
 ```

 2.run by ``` python annotation.py```

 #### Keyboard intructions